mo7amedElfadil/RMFbot/README.md

 ## Installing

 [Invite Link](https://discord.com/oauth2/authorize?client_id=1215734062799650927&permissions=2183991393344&scope=bot)
 to add the bot to your server.
+For full functionality its best to give it administrator role.

 Clone the repository
 ```